rf8f76e33/apijam-FS/Lab Guides/Appendix 1 - Creating Composite APIs/README.md

     API Proxy.

     a.
-Now that you have an API Proxy configured with a couple of resources, you will add logic to the ‘Find all Hotels’ resource using policies.
+Now that you have an API Proxy configured with a couple of resources, you will add logic to the ‘Get all payments’ resource using policies.

-The goal is to have the proxy perform a geolocation query against our ‘hotels’ BaaS data collection to return results within a certain radius of a zipcode (zipcode and radius both being query parameters provided when calling the ‘/v1/{your\_initials}\_hotels’ API).
+The goal is to have the proxy perform a geolocation query against our ‘payments’ BaaS data collection to return results within a certain radius of a zipcode (zipcode and radius both being query parameters provided when calling the ‘/v1/{your\_initials}\_payment’ API).

 API BaaS supports the ability to retrieve entities within a specified distance of any geocoordinate based on its location property: